max-programming/max-todos/README.md

 # 🖊️ Todo App built using [React.js](https://reactjs.org/) and Material UI

 ## This is a super simple Todo App built using React.js and styled using Material UI.

-It uses the [Context API](https://reactjs.org/docs/context.html) to manage state, [Material UI](https://material-ui.com/) for design, [Wouter](https://github.com/molefrog/wouter) for routing and [`localStorage`](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) to store todos
+It uses the [Context API](https://reactjs.org/docs/context.html) to manage state, [Material UI](https://material-ui.com/) for design, [Wouter](https://github.com/molefrog/wouter) for routing, [`localStorage`](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) to store todos and Dark Mode support with [Dark Reader](https://darkreader.org/).

 ### You can view it here: https://maxtodos.netlify.app/

 ## 😃 You can:

-- Add todo
+- ➕ Add todo
-- Edit todo
+- 🖊️ Edit todo
-- Delete todo
+- 🗑️ Delete todo
-- Reorder the todos by dragging them
+- ↕️ Reorder the todos by dragging them
-- Enable dark mode
+- 🕶️ Enable dark mode

-It also has a Dark mode support with the help of [Dark Reader](https://darkreader.org/).

 ## 🧠 Features in mind